kealanheena/boris-bikes/README.md

 ### Garage Class

-- #initialize
-  - should have a default capacity of 20
-  - should have a capacity of 25 when 25 is passed as an argument
-  - should have a capacity of 25 when 25 is passed as an argument
 - #repair
   - should repair the broken bike
   - should raise an error if the bike isn't broken
   - should raise error if the bike isn\'t in the garage

+### Bike Container Module

+- #initialized
+ - should be initialized with no bikes
+ - capacity should equal 25 when 25 is passed as an argument
+ - capacity should equal 20 when no argument is passed
+- Docking Station
+  - it behaves like a bike container
+- Van
+  - it behaves like a bike container
+- Garage
+  - it behaves like a bike container

 ## Versioning